yeulih/semanticSimilarity/README.md

 Once you have BERT set up and running, you can use BERT for inference tasks.
 Two sample Python scripts are provided that extracts text from 2 sources, chunks it, generates embeddings, builds a document‑level embedding for each source text, and computes similarity between the two sources:
  - compare_pdfs.py
  - compare_csvs.py
+These scripts uses the following model in the SentenceTransformers library: all-mpnet-base-v2

 To perform semantic similarity analysis on two text sources:
 1. Prepare two text files for analysis.